allisonlevine/lets-get-this-bread/README.md

 # Phaser 3 + React App

 Always get your parents permission before downloading anything on to the family computer!
-Or don't, I'm a read me, not a cop.

 Template from: https://github.com/kevinshen56714/create-react-phaser3-app